FROM HEELS TO SNEAKERS

 From Britney Spears to Rachel Green, shoes evolved from the casual trend of the ‘80s.

-During her “...Baby One More Time” phase, Britney popularized thick platform shoes that added height and confidence to women.
+During her “...Baby One More Time” phase, Britney popularized thick platform shoes that added height and confidence.
 Britney, you hit us, baby, one more time with your bold fashion!
 Bad pun, we know.

 When we think about the ‘90s, we can’t possibly leave out Jennifer Aniston as Rachel Green from “Friends”.
 She knew how to be on point in high heels, especially in chunky and bulky shoe designs.
 The One Where We Stan Rachel Green and Her Fashion Taste.
 If only that were an actual episode in the series.